ShayJordan/shay.github.io/_publications/2025-05-25-ksw-technique-tester.md

 On 25 May 2025, several new features were added:

 * **Score Box**
-I added a colour-coded score box to the end-of-session summary that shows your overall score as a percentage.
+I added a colour-coded score box to the end-of-session summary that shows users' overall score as a percentage, as determined by their use of the intuitive thumbs-up/down button feedback system.
 This was a suggestion from someone who used the resource.

 * **Additional Generation Methods**
 I added a feature to go through every technique in the selected sets, with the option to show them in order or shuffled.
 This helps users identify personal weak areas in their syllabus.
 I included it because I knew it would be useful for my own training too.